List of schools affected by concrete safety fears

 – Honywood School, Colchester, EssexSome 22 classrooms have been closed with immediate effect, with year groups doing a mixture of remote and on-site learning.

-– Jerounds Primary School, Harlow, EssexThe school will stay open despite Raac being found in the school’s kitchen as it is being strengthened with a steel structure, BBC News reported.
+– Jerounds Primary School, Harlow, EssexThe school will stay open despite Raac being found in its kitchen as it is being strengthened with a steel structure, BBC News reported.

 – Katherines Primary Academy, Harlow, EssexHas reportedly closed its main building.

-– Clacton County High School, EssexOn Monday, the school will be closed for all students.
-It will only be open for Year 7 pupils on Tuesday, with all other children having online lessons.
+– Clacton County High School, EssexThe school was closed on Monday for all students.
+It was only open for Year 7 pupils on Tuesday, with all other children having online lessons.
 From Wednesday to Friday, the school will be open for Year 7 and Year 11 only, with other cohorts learning online.

 – Kingsdown School in Southend, EssexLouise Robinson, headteacher of Kingsdown School, has said the school will be closed next week due to the aerated concrete.